wp-plugins/simple-biz-twitter-widget/readme.txt

     == Screenshots ==

+1. Input the data

-    1. Here's a screenshot of it in action
+2. Here's a screenshot of it in action

 == Changelog ==